 - A Poodle’s grooming needs are considerable.
 Clipping must be done regularly, typically about every 6 to 8 weeks, or that fine curly coat will mat into gnarly knots.

 - Poodles can be one of the best family dogs possible.
 For the tiny dog’s safety, though, most breeders won’t place Toy Poodles in homes with children younger than 10 years.

 Poodles are one breed of dog that is largely misunderstood.
-You might think of them as a fussy, spoiled animal with a fancy haircut, but in fact, poodles are highly intelligent and as a result they are very easy to train.
+You might think of them as fussy, spoiled animals with a fancy haircut, but in fact, poodles are highly intelligent and as a result, they are very easy to train.

 Tips to Train a Toy Poodle Puppy

-- Crate training is the most effective toy poodle training methods.
-You should arrange for a crate, put a soft blanket into it and train your pet to stay in it when the pup is neither relieving itself nor eating or playing.
+- Crate training is the most effective toy poodle training method.
+You should arrange for a crate, put a soft blanket into it, and train your pet to stay in it when the pup is neither relieving itself nor eating or playing.

 - You should make sure that the crate is placed at such a place in the house where there is a lot of activity.
 This way, the pet will never feel lonely.

 - One of the most important aspects of the training method is to potty train the pet.
 Make sure that you take the pet out for relieving itself at an early stage.
 When the poodle does it, reward the pup with a treat.
 Poodles learn a lot with the reward technique.